How to Foam Roll Your IT Band Without Pain | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Target the TFL, outer glutes, and lateral quad.
-These are the muscles that actually tension the IT band.
+- &#10003;Target the TFL, lateral quadriceps, and glute medius: these are the muscles that drive IT band tightness.

 The IT band isn't a muscle.
 You can't release it with direct pressure.
 It's a thick band of connective tissue sitting directly over the femur, with no muscle belly to deform under a roller and nowhere for tissue to go.
 Pressing onto it compresses soft tissue against bone, which is why it hurts and why rolling directly on it produces pain without any real relief.
 The fix is to target the muscles that actually tension the IT band: the TFL, outer glutes, and lateral quad.